danielaparker/jsoncons/doc/ref/jsonpath/functions/tokenize.md

 array[string] tokenize(string source, string pattern)
 ```

-Returns an array of strings formed by splitting the source string into an array of strings, separated by substrings that match the provided regular expression pattern.
+Returns an array of strings formed by splitting the source string into an array of strings, separated by substrings that match the given regular expression pattern.

 It is a type error if either argument is not a string.